All Episodes

 They've been written off a long time ago.

-I know.
+I don't know.

-Maybe maybe I'm a fool.
+Maybe I'm a fool.

-Maybe I should go in and aggressive.
+Maybe I should go in and aggressively.

 I just don't because I don't need the headache.

-It's just one headache, and and I shouldn't have to live my life like that either because of what I do for a living.
+It's just one headache, and I shouldn't have to live my life like that either because of what I do for a living.

 But we already know that my privacy gets violated regularly.